soleneferon/my_own_repo_emissions_solene/README.md

 We can find nice color mixes on this website: [Coolors](https://coolors.co/)

 ### WEEK 8 - Task 4: App deployment
+_The app development team made the app running.
+The diary team updated the step to bring the app live and answered 2 questions:
+*What other cloud service can be used to deploy apps from github repositories?

+*What option would you consider to make your app safer against attacks (abusive requests that could crash your server, passford theft, ...)?

+I learned
+1. To sync a database in Heroku
+1. To sync my Github repository with a cloud machinery
+1. To definie my environmental variables and use it as a first stage security measure We used a key to point directly to a hidden value.
+It is not the safest but the easiest (common practice)
+1. Heroku basic function

 ### WEEK 9 - Task 5: Emissions calculation methodology (responsible diary)